-- developing and applying a knowledge of language proficiency with regard to language learning (for example, the levels of the American Council on the Teaching of Foreign Languages or Finger Lakes Institute [F.L.I.] - exploring linguistics in order to begin to build knowledge of how different language areas (phonetics, phonology, morphology, syntax, semantics, pragmatics) intersect and inform language teaching and learning - developing and extending knowledge of the socio-community realities of endangered languages, and how those might impact teaching and learning - developing an understanding of and integrating Akunehsyeeni? perspectives and ways of knowing, learning and teaching in course expectations, strategies and assessment practices - developing an understanding of and examining Akunehsyenin history and political systems, and the cultural connectedness in which Tuscarora language originates - integrating culturally knowledgeable people into language learning - exploring Akunehsye ·ni2 ways of knowing, teaching, and learning (or more generally: knowledge transmission) as meaningful curriculum - enhancing awareness of how Akunehsye ·ni2 ways and traditions contribute to a strong Akunehsye ·ni2 identity which supports student learning - exploring Tuscarora history, important Tuscarora figures/leaders in the past and their role in Canada's history; the clan system and ceremonial cycle - exploring processes and protocols for teaching or otherwise pursuing inquiry into some ceremonial events - incorporating language structure with selected topics to reinforce correct word pronunciation - critically exploring the influence of innovations and changing contexts for teaching and learning - developing strategies to enable learners to know about life outside of the reservation context - exploring strategies for teaching children traditional principles of etiquette at social and public events increasing awareness and access to documentation, historical records and recordings of Tuscarora and Akunehsye ·ni2 knowledge in outside institutions.
+- collaboratively exploring, deepening and applying knowledge of language proficiency with regard to language learning (for example, the levels of the American Council on the Teaching of Foreign Languages or Finger Lakes Institute [F.L.I.]) - collaboratively exploring linguistics in order to build knowledge of how different language areas (phonetics, phonology, morphology, syntax, semantics and pragmatics) intersect and inform language teaching and learning - collaboratively exploring and deepening knowledge of the sociocommunity realities of endangered languages and how those might impact teaching and learning - fostering critical and collaborative dialogue and inquiry that promotes the meaningful and respectful inclusion of Hodinohsoni perspectives and ways of knowing, learning and teaching in course expectations, strategies and assessment practices - collaboratively exploring strategies and opportunities to examine and extend understanding of Hodinohsoni history and political systems and the cultural connectedness in which Onondaga language originates - collaboratively designing and integrating instructional processes and practices intended to integrate culturally knowledgeable people and first-language speakers into language learning - collaboratively fostering the exploration and implementation of Hodinohsoni ways of knowing, teaching and learning (or more generally: knowledge transmission) as meaningful curriculum - fostering the collaborative exploration of how Hodinohsoni ways and traditions contribute to a strong Hodinohsoni identity which supports student learning - collaboratively reflecting on and exploring Onondaga history, important Onondaga figures/leaders in the past and their role in Canada's history, the clan system and ceremonial cycle

+- facilitating the collaborative exploration and implementation of processes and protocols for teaching or otherwise pursuing inquiry into some ceremonial events - facilitating critical reflection into strategies for incorporating language structure with selected topics to reinforce correct word pronunciation - collaboratively reflecting on and exploring the influence of innovations and changing contexts for teaching and learning - facilitating the collaborative exploration of strategies to enable students to know about life outside of the reservation context - collaboratively fostering the exploration and implementation of strategies for teaching children traditional principles of etiquette at social and public events.